LiteLLM vs Posturio for AI Gateway Rollout

 Deployment fit

-This topic is typically evaluated by Teams deciding whether they need a thinner proxy layer or a broader governed AI gateway platform who need governed AI usage to move from pilot status into repeatable internal rollout.
+This topic is typically evaluated by Teams deciding whether they need a thinner proxy layer or a broader governed AI gateway platform who need a repeatable path from pilot traffic into production deployment.

 What teams should evaluate in litellm vs posturio

-- Clarify whether the buyer is optimizing for a thinner proxy layer or broader governed rollout.
+- Clarify whether the buyer is optimizing for a thinner proxy layer or broader deployment controls.

 - Review blocked prompts, routing decisions, and operator workflow with real traffic.